 Just a note, but there is also an online component and a DVD component.
 We don’t do those.
 We just read through the workbook, let her tackle the lessons, and then read the small book that goes with the lesson, if applicable.
 Just a personal preference.

 On a personal note, Hadley (as a pre-k student) knew all of her letters, sounds, etc and showed an interest in reading when we started these books in March, so starting with level 3 was absolutely perfect for her.
 Hopefully that helps you gauge which level to purchase for your child.
+I hope you found this Hooked on Phonics review helpful in deciding is this is the right program to use in your family.

 How did your children learn to read?
 What resources did you use to help them?